ElanMedoff/use-search-param-state/README.md

    * If an error is thrown, `onError` is called and `useSearchParamState` returns the
    * default state.
 If using `getSearchParam`, `null` is returned.
    *
-   * @param `unsanitized` The raw string pulled from the searchParams search param.
+   * @param `unsanitized` The raw string pulled from the URL search param.
    * @returns The sanitized string.
    */
   sanitize?: (unsanitized: string) => string;